sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/10-Build-Prerequisites.md

 ### Soldering

 We recommend you complete the soldering module before starting the drone build to ensure you've had plenty of practice soldering practice parts before soldering your drone parts.
 For a quick overview of soldering, watch this beginner soldering tutorial [YouTube video](https://www.youtube.com/watch?v=Qps9woUGkvI)

+TODO: Link soldering module

+### Safety Tips:

+- Be careful holding wires and components with your bare hands while soldering, as they will get very hot very quickly.
+We recommend using long-nose pliers or helping hands whenever possible.

+- Don't touch the soldering iron tip (or any other metal piece) while the soldering iron is on, since doing so can cause burns.
+If you get burned, rinse the affected area with cold water immediately.

+- Likewise, don't use the soldering iron on anything you don't intend to solder.
+The high heat will cause things to melt or burn.

+- Don't breathe soldering fumes; use a soldering fan whenever possible.

+- If you have difficulty soldering (e.g. shaky hands), please seek the advice of a TA or teacher.

 ## Basics of electrical circuits